NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

 All contractors in North Dakota must hold a state license issued by the North Dakota Secretary of State for projects valued at more than $4,000.
-A “contractor” includes anyone who constructs, repairs, alters or demolishes buildings, highways, pipelines or other structures and improvements.
+A contractor in the state mean anyone who constructs, repairs, alters or demolishes buildings, highways, pipelines or other structures and improvements.

 Licenses are issued by classification based on project size: